Advanced AI Cleanup is live. Better color, cleaner results.

 3

-Before processing, enable the Use advanced mode toggle.
+Before processing, enable the Enable high-fidelity cleanup toggle.
 This is the preserve color option for users who want a cleaner result without sacrificing the page's original color information.

 4